ncarlier/webhookd/README.md

 ### Webhook timeout configuration

-By default a webhook as a timeout of 10 seconds.
+By default a webhook has a timeout of 10 seconds.
 This timeout is globally configurable by setting the environment variable:
 `APP_HOOK_TIMEOUT` (in seconds).